 Make sure the lines are straight and will pull easily.

-Install a Clothesline Tightener
+How to Install a Clothesline Tightener

 Do you notice that your clothesline sags after use?
 Cotton clotheslines will stretch as more heavy wet laundry is hung on it.

-To keep your clothesline from sagging, you’ll want to make sure the line is as as tight as possible.
+To keep your clothesline from sagging, you’ll want to make sure the line is as tight as possible.
 This is difficult to do when you’re hand tying a knot.

 A clothesline tensioner or tightener uses bearings to help you put tension on your clothesline.
 It will allow you to tighten your clothesline as the rope begins to stretch with use, even while clothes are still on the line.